Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 I was recently banned from a forum I frequently frequent for a matter I’d rather not discuss in detail (suffice to say playing devil’s advocate on matters of morality can be quite dangerous).
 After looking through a handful of other gaming forums and being disappointed because the big ones are full of stupid people and the good ones have new posts at a rate of one every three days, I found myself on eBay.

 It had been months since I’d won any auctions and years since my brief and costly bidding war addiction.
 After randomly skimming through pages of games I found the links to my saved sellers.
-This was a mistake because it led me to yamatoku, purveyor of extremely cheap Japanese retro games. → Read like G did.
+This was a mistake because it led me to yamatoku, purveyor of extremely cheap Japanese retro games.
+Winning six of his auctions in two weeks and reading through hundreds of listings, I was struck with how many Japanese titles I have never even heard of.

 Review – Chrono Trigger